Why Tropical Forests Are Being Lost, and How to Protect Them

 - Officials can design fiscal incentives such as access to credit or direct payments to reward forest protection rather than subsidize forest clearing.

-If building roads into intact forests is the main driver of encroachment (as an analysis of 2021 deforestation hot spots in the Western Brazilian Amazon suggests is the case), officials can find alternative routes to meet legitimate needs for access to markets and services.
+- If building roads into intact forests is the main driver of encroachment (as an analysis of 2021 and 2022 deforestation hot spots in the Western Brazilian Amazon suggests is the case), officials can find alternative routes to meet legitimate needs for access to markets and services.